 What are the risks of learning a medical procedure online, without interaction with the instructor and other classmates?

-SIMTICS does not certify competence, which means there are no risks since it does not replace supervised learning.
+SIMTICS does not certify competence, and does not replace supervised learning.

 The advantage is that it accelerates learning such that a student becomes aware of deficiencies that can be targeted in courses or hands-on learning opportunities.
 And when students have done pre-learning online, it also means that lab sessions can be more in-depth, and at a higher level, focused on application of the cognitive learning.